awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 **To create the required IAM roles for multi\-Region and multi\-account automations by using AWS CloudFormation**

-1. Download and unzip the [AWS\-SystemsManager\-AutomationExecutionRole\.zip folder](samples/AWS-SystemsManager-AutomationExecutionRole.zip)\.
-This folder includes the AWS\-SystemsManager\-AutomationExecutionRole\.json AWS CloudFormation template file\.
+1. Download and unzip the [samples/AWS-SystemsManager-AutomationExecutionRole.zip](samples/AWS-SystemsManager-AutomationExecutionRole.zip) file\.
+This file contains the `AWS-SystemsManager-AutomationExecutionRole.json` AWS CloudFormation template file\.
 **Note**
 We recommend not changing the role name as specified in the template to something besides `AWS-SystemsManager-AutomationExecutionRole`\.
 Otherwise, your multi\-Region and multi\-Account automations might fail\.